 CPRD Students on the Market in 2019-2020 - 1 student employed

-Nadiya Kostyuk goes to the Georgia Tech University!
+Nadiya Kostyuk goes to Georgia Institute of Technology!

 My name is Nadiya Kostyuk and my research interests lie at the intersection of international conflict and technology.
 Using a multi-method-approach that includes formal theory, experiments, and large-N statistical analysis, I examine: how domestic and international factors shape a state’s organizations, policies, and doctrines that deal with cybersecurity; the role the digital front plays in modern warfare; and how technology affects political conflict and violence.
 My research has been published (or is forthcoming) in the Journal of Peace Research, Journal of Conflict Resolution, Journal of Strategic Studies, Institute of Electrical and Electronics Engineers (IEEE), Cyber Defense Review, and several edited volumes and general-audience publications.
 My research has been supported by the Belfer Center for Science and International Technology at Harvard's Kennedy School, the Department of Computer Science and the Fletcher School of Law and Diplomacy at Tufts University, and the Cybersecurity, Internet Governance, Digital Economy, and Civic Tech Initiative at Columbia University's School of International and Public Affairs.